the-loudspeaker/StockHoldings/README.md

 User click on the `CustomBottomBar` toggles the expanded state.
 This widget doesn't show if there are no holdings.

-The `DataRepository` class and `ApiService` interface allow adding new endpoints quickly while maintaining compatiblity with existing ones.
+The `DataRepository` class and `ApiService` interface allow adding new endpoints quickly while maintaining compatibility with existing ones.
-This is acheived by using retrofit.
-Moshi allows us to create factories to serialise and deserialise response objects.
+This is achieved by using retrofit.
+Moshi allows us to create factories to serialise and deserialize response objects.

 ### | Architecture: